ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05-analysis.md

 compared to the size $c$ of the array cells.
 In many cases, $k$ is 2--3 times as large as $c$, so they will be quite similar in size on average.
-But this depends on the programming language, the operating system, and perhaps other factors.
+But this depends on the programming language, the specific implementation, the operating system, and other factors.

 Note that these calculations exclude the memory used by the actual list elements, since the lists themselves only contain pointers to the